Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ## R Data Visualization

 ### Pie Charts

-A pie chart is a circular visualization used to represent proportions of a whole.
-Each slice represents a category’s proportion.
+Pie charts are used to show the proportions of a whole.

 ```R
 slices <- c(10, 20, 30)